govindarajanv/CKS/notes.md

   falco -M 45 -r monitor_rules.yml > falco_output.log
   ```
 - check if gvisor is running $ kubectl exec -n <podname> -- dmesg
-- kubectl auth can-i if used for service account should use "--as system:serviceaccount:namespace:sa" and also remember to use the correct namespace
+- kubectl auth can-i if used for service account should use "--as **system:serviceaccount:namespace:sa**" and also remember to use the correct namespace
 - To scan an image ```$ trivy image --severity=CRITICAL,HIGH nginx | grep CRITICAL```
 - For image policy webhook, mount the entire folder path without trailing "/" after the folder name instead of mounting each files
 - If shasum or shas512sum is not available then install using ```apt install hashalot```